 - Difficulty swallowing

-- Headache and/or mental confusion
+- Sudden severe headaches and/or mental confusion

 Knowing the warning signs of a stroke can help save lives.
 B.E.F.A.S.T. is an easy way to remember how to identify and respond if you suspect someone is having a stroke: